Chorus-bdd/Chorus-bdd.github.io/index.md

 Chorus is a BDD testing tool which makes it easier to write BDD tests for complex systems

-Chorus can help orchestrate tests across components in a distributed architecture.
+Chorus can orchestrate tests which perform actions across components in a distributed architecture.

 ## Why is Chorus needed?